 - Week #3 + #4 – Course content creation!

-This is something that you can do once or twice a year, or you could work like that the whole year around!
-Of course there are going to come days where you’ll need to take care of other stuff, but the only thing you have to do is block some time for that stuff, too!
+This is something that you can do once or twice a year, or you could work like that the whole year round!
+Of course, there are going to come days where you’ll need to take care of other stuff, but the only thing you have to do is block some time for that stuff, too!
 And that takes us to other baching options:

 Other batching options – Combining different batching types